-1. Post conditions should be about changes in the system after the case.
+conditions should be about changes in the system after the case.

 0.6 Main Scenario

+Be as distant as possible in use cases, don’t go much into detail.

 1. User clicks on the “appointments” tab in his inbox.
 2. System prompts the user to his “appointments” messages.
 3. User sees all the appointment invitations and clicks on one.
 4. System prompts the user to the specific invitation message 5.
 The User can chose the time when he will be available.
 6. User clicks “submit” 7.
 The User will be notified, that he will receive an invitation, if he will be invited definitely.
 8. When the user receives the definitive invitation, he can accept or decline it.